 The point here is dependent on whether you are an artist or a buyer.

-For a buyer: One of the prime motives of buying art is that it allows you to financially support artists of your choice, and that is even more true with NFTs.
+For a buyer: One of the prime motives for buying art is that it allows you to financially support artists of your choice, and that is even more true with NFTs.
 Also, buying an NFT gives you the right to be able to post the image online, and even gives you special copyright to set it as your display picture on any social media platform.
-And then again, you have all the ‘bragging rights’ in the world that you damn well OWN the art, with a blockchain entry to prove your point!
+And then again, you have all the ‘bragging rights in the world that you damn well OWN the art, with a blockchain entry to prove your point!

 Part of what makes NFTs so messy is that some people treat them as the future of collecting fine art, whereas some treat them like random Pokémon cards where although they serve as a playground for the rich, they are also accessible to normal people.
 Over time, NFTs have shaken up the art world.

-The market of digital artwork is booming, with investments shooting up to 300% in the year 2020.
+The market for digital artwork is booming, with investments shooting up to 300% in the year 2020.
 With the pandemic changing the dynamics from a physical art collection to the setting of virtual art galleries like Dessine Art, digital art serves you with the much-needed thrill and excitement.
 It is in your face, with its fun, loud, bright, and quick appeal.
 It shuns the traditional guise of the art world and opens up a new world of art.
 What awaits is a new world, not an old world.